The traditional Indian Jewellery items Kundan, Jadau, and Polki have gained worldwide fame due to its adorable and unique designs.

 The kundan is perhaps the purest form of the gold when it melts at the high temperature.
 In other words, we can say that kundan is highest refine the form of the gold and a gem is set with the gold foil between the stones and its mount.

 Polki jewellery is also steadily gaining immerse population and fame across the world because of its outstanding appearance.
 Polki is a kind of gold jewellery in which uncut diamond stones are being used.
-Polki is a type of Diamond which is only originated in India.
+Polki is a type of Diamond which is only originate in India.

 It does not need any lab treatment or enhancement to increase its overall effect.
 Hence, it would not be an exaggeration to say that polki is a completely natural diamond stone.
 Therefore, it is quite popular in the international market.